Admissions & Degree Requirements

 Students with degrees in fields other than sociology are occasionally accepted.
 For these students, priority is given to applicants who have completed and done well in classes in social research methods and statistics (in sociology or a related field), and classes covering sociological theory.
-Students without courses in these three basic areas (methods, statistics, theory), may be accepted into the program conditional on their taking these courses.
+Students without courses in these three basic areas (methods, statistics, theory), may be accepted into the program conditional on successful completion of these courses at the undergraduate level either at their current institution or upon starting our Ph.D. program.
 Other requirements may be imposed at the discretion of the Graduate Education Committee (GEC).

 I have already completed (or partially completed) a master's degree in sociology at another university.
 What is your policy on transfer of credit and how do I go about that?

 The university policy on the transfer of graduate credit can be found here: http://www.kent.edu/graduatestudies/guide-to-graduate-education/section-4.6.
-In short, students who are accepted into our program can transfer an M.A. thesis and up to 12 semester credit hours toward program coursework (see p.
-7 of the Graduate Handbook for an overview of required and elective coursework).
+In short, students who are accepted into our program can transfer an M.A. thesis and up to 12 semester credit hours toward the Ph.D. degree (consult with the Graduate Coordinator).
 Please note these and other conditions that must be satisfied in order to transfer graduate credit.
-If you are accepted into our graduate program and wish to transfer graduate credit, please complete the Transfer of Graduate Credit form (available here) and submit it along with electronic copies of your M.A. thesis and/or relevant course syllabi to our Graduate Coordinator.
+If you are accepted into our graduate program and wish to transfer graduate credit for a degree that you have not yet completed, please complete the Transfer of Graduate Credit form (available here) and submit it along with electronic copies of your M.A. thesis and/or relevant course syllabi to our Graduate Coordinator.